dennissxz/data-science-handbook/12-probabilities/91-exponential-families.md

 - Marginal is also Gaussian
 - Conditional (slice) is algo Gaussian

-:::{figure,myclass} Marginal Gaussian and conditional Gaussian are also Gaussian [Shi 2020]
+:::{figure,myclass} gaussian-marginal-conditional [Shi 2021]
 <img src="../imgs/gaussian-marginal-conditional.png" width = "80%" alt=""/>

-caption
+Marginal Gaussian and conditional Gaussian are also Gaussians [Shi 2020]
 :::

 ### Visualization